Ribwort Plantain - Plantago lanceolata

 Use as a food The unopened flower heads can be eaten raw and have a taste reminiscent of raw button mushrooms.

 The leaves are edible, but are bitter and it is best to remove the thick veins.
+They can be dehydrated to create a stock.

 The seeds can be ground into a flour or cooked